MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/update-csp.md

 The Update configuration service provider enables IT administrators to manage and control the rollout of new updates.

 > [!Note]
 > All aspects of the Update CSP aside from Rollback are not recommended for managing desktop devices.
-To manage desktop devices from Windows Update please see the Policy CSP - Updates section of the Mobile Device Management documentation.
+To manage desktop devices from Windows Update, see the [Policy CSP - Updates](policy-csp-update.md) documentation.
 Rollback can be used for desktop devices on 1803 and above.

 The following diagram shows the Update configuration service provider in tree format.